joseandrestrujillo/astro-shop/README.md

 ```
 The project should now be running at http://localhost:4321.

-## Future Development
-The plan for future development includes building a backend with Bun and Express to replace the current Fake Store API.

 ## Contributing
 As an open-source project, we welcome contributions of all forms.